kubernetes-sigs/kwok/site/content/en/docs/examples/dra.md

 ## Check Resource Claim

-To check the status of your ResourceClaim
+To check the status of the ResourceClaim
 ```bash
 kubectl get resourceclaim
 NAME                                   STATE                AGE